 And, without those clicks on your call-to-action buttons, you’re not going to get subscribers, orders or attendees to your live events.
-Your CTA is the gateway to increasing your conversions.
+Your call to action is the gateway to increasing your conversions on web pages.

 Crafting the perfect call-to-action is one thing — getting the right people to click it is another.
 According to Go-Globe, “47% of websites have a clear call-to-action button that takes users 3 seconds or less to see.”

 So, let’s put an end to the excuses.
 In spite of all the advice out there, a lot of people still struggle to convert visitors into leads.
 Yet I’ve found that you don’t need magic tricks to get people to click your call-to-action buttons.